Congratulations! We are so excited for you! We welcome you and look forward to creating a delightful experience for you in our studio.

 Generally speaking, we prefer that you refrain from any picture-taking during your session…. after all, we take the time and care to set everything up for that perfect portrait using our special props and years of experience!
 However, that being said, we understand that social media is a big part of our lives and if an opportunity were to arise where you were able to capture a fun behind-the-scenes shot, we are all for that.
 And if you do, we’d LOVE it if you tagged us in the post!

-We have a wonderful selection of birth announcement designs available and are always adding new ones.
+I have a wonderful selection of birth announcement designs available and are always adding new ones.
 Turnaround time on birth announcements is quick — we usually have them ready for pick up in one week’s time from your approval of the layout.

-As an alternative to having us design and print your custom cards, we do offer an add-on service to link a few of your images to our partner Minted, that allows you to use your images with one of their stock design templates to make a birth announcement.
+As an alternative to having us design and print your custom cards, I do offer an add-on service to link a few of your images to our partner Minted, that allows you to use your images with one of their stock design templates to make a birth announcement.

 No worries — we see this all the time.
 Every portrait you select as part of your order will be individually enhanced for lovely skin tones.
 We will smooth and soften blemishes or boo-boos or dry skin, so not to worry!